openmotionai/oma-github-actions/README.md

    # Or via web interface:
    # Settings → Secrets and variables → Actions → New repository secret
    ```

+### ⚠️ Known Limitations

+**GitHub Issues Support**: An attempt was made (June 2025) to extend Claude reviewer functionality to standalone GitHub issues for planning discussions, but this implementation was reverted due to:
+- Workflow failures and instability
+- Complex event handling conflicts between issues and PRs
+- ToolUseBlock formatting issues in responses

+The current version only supports:
+- Pull request reviews (automatic on PR creation/updates)
+- PR comment triggers (using `@claude` mentions in PR comments)

+For planning discussions, continue to use PRs or consider alternative approaches.

 ### 🚀 Usage